tum-ens/HAMLET/.github/ISSUE_TEMPLATE/bug_report.md

-# Issue Template

-## Choose a template that best describes your issue

-- [ ] Bug Report
-- [ ] Feature Request
-- [ ] Documentation Issue
-- [ ] Other (Please specify):

 ---

-## For Bug Reports

-### Title
-Keep it short and descriptive.

-### Summary
-A brief description of the issue.

-### Steps to Reproduce
-1. Step one
-2. Step two
-3. ...

-### Expected Behavior
-Describe what you expected to happen.

-### Actual Behavior
-Describe what actually happened.
-Include screenshots, error messages, and logs if possible.

-### Environment
-- OS:
-- Version of the project:
-- Other relevant software versions:
+name: Bug report
+about: Create a report to help us improve
+title: ''
+labels: ''
+assignees: ''

 ---

-## For Feature Requests

-### Title
-Keep it short and descriptive.

-### Summary
+**Describe the bug**
-A brief description of the feature.
+A clear and concise description of what the bug is.

-### Motivation
-Explain why this feature is necessary or what problem it solves.

-### Possible Solutions
-If you have ideas on how to implement this feature, list them here.

-### Additional Context
+**To Reproduce**
+Steps to reproduce the behavior:
+1. Go to '...'
+2. Click on '....'
+3. Scroll down to '....'
+4. See error

+**Expected behavior**
+A clear and concise description of what you expected to happen.

+**Screenshots**
+If applicable, add screenshots to help explain your problem.

+**Desktop (please complete the following information):**
+ - OS: [e.g. iOS]
+ - Browser [e.g. chrome, safari]
+ - Version [e.g. 22]

+**Smartphone (please complete the following information):**
+ - Device: [e.g. iPhone6]
+ - OS: [e.g. iOS8.1]
+ - Browser [e.g. stock browser, safari]
+ - Version [e.g. 22]

+**Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context about the problem here.

----

-## General Guidelines

-- Please search the existing issues before creating a new one to ensure the issue has not already been reported.
-- Be as detailed as possible to help us understand and address the issue faster.
-- For any other inquiries, specify your request and provide all necessary context.

-Thank you for contributing to HAMLET!